-I will try to make it as simple and as easy as possible.
+I will try to make it as simple and easy as possible.

-Hair is our crowning glory and hair is dead.
+Hair is our crowning glory, and our hair is dead.
 Yes, this dead thing on top of our head also plays a big role in how we look.
-We do so many thing to our hair; color, perm, straighten, bleach, iron, steam and the list goes on.
+We do so many things to our hair; color, perm, straighten, bleach, iron, steam, and the list goes on.

 Shampoos and conditioners are 2 basic items everyone uses almost on a daily basis and we pay so much emphasis on the brand, scent, and what it can do to our crown.
 But one important thing that almost no one cares about is its pH.

-pH is as important as other ingredients in the product and unlike our skin which is a living thing (and by that I mean not dead), our skin is able to correct itself sooner or later if we accidentally use a wrong product, whereas our hair which is dead, cannot.
+pH is as important as other ingredients in the product, and unlike our skin, which is a living thing (and by that I mean not dead), our skin is able to correct itself sooner or later if we accidentally use the wrong product, whereas our dead hair cannot.
 There, I said it again, dead.
 Once our hair is damaged, it is damaged.
 It is not impossible to have healthy hair with good care.
-For damage hair, the only way to get back a healthy hair is by chopping it off.
-However this is not always an option for someone who loves long hair and waiting for it to grow back may take several years.
+For damaged hair, the only way to get healthy hair back is by chopping it off.
+However, this is not always an option for someone who loves long hair, and waiting for it to grow back may take several years.

-Of course it takes more than just the right shampoo and conditioner to maintain a healthy hair.
-Use the right amount of shampoo, never skimp on conditioner, wash less frequently for colored hair, use cooler water when washing, don’t wear the same hairstyle everyday (ponytail, tight bun etc), use the right pillowcase and try hair boosting supplement.
+Of course, it takes more than just the right shampoo and conditioner to maintain healthy hair.
+Use the right amount of shampoo, never skimp on conditioner, wash less frequently for colored hair, use cooler water when washing, don’t wear the same hairstyle every day (ponytail, tight bun, etc), use the right pillowcase and try a hair boosting supplement.

 So, there you go.
 Can you draw your own conclusion now?